makrai/notes/park21-vad-from-categ-emo.md

 ## Predicting Continuous VAD Scores (Fig. 1d)

-* We can further compute the expectations of each predicted conditional distributions of V, A, D dimension to predict the continuous VAD scores
+* We compute the expectations of each predicted conditional distributions of V, A, D dimension to predict the continuous VAD scores

 ## Predicting Categorical Emotion Labels (Fig.  1c)